Top

 • Distribute assets to beneficiaries

 Non-relatives may qualify as personal representatives only if they are residents of Florida.
 On the other hand, any spouse, sibling, parent, child, or other close family member of the decedent may qualify to serve as the personal representative, regardless of what state they reside in.
-If you are not closely related to the descendant and if you do not live in Florida, then you cannot serve as the personal representative.
+If you are not closely related to the decedent and if you do not live in Florida, then you cannot serve as the personal representative.

 Engaged in a Probate Case?